 top of page

-My academic research is primarily focused on the ethics of self-defence, compensation and punishment.
-My PhD project focused on how (if at all) justifications of defensive harming are affected when the victims are partially responsible for being threatened, for instance through provocation or risk-taking.
-More recently, I have also started thinking about some of these questions as they relate to different forms of interpersonal address, such as advising (prospective) victims on how to avoid wrongs or blaming victims for failing to avoid wrongs.
+My research focuses on the ethics of self-defence, compensation, and punishment.
+My PhD project asked how (if at all) justifications of defensive harming are affected when the victims are partially responsible for being threatened, for instance through provocation or risk-taking.
+More recently, I have started thinking about some of these questions related to interpersonal address, such as advising (prospective) victims on how to avoid wrongs or blaming victims for failing to avoid wrongs.

 Articles: